IRCC has resumed using Canada Post mail services

-To apply online you must have access to a scanner or camera to create electronic copies of your documents for uploading and have a valid credit card for payment.
-Determine your eligibility and apply online.
+- access to a scanner or camera to make electronic copies of your documents to upload, and

 Apply on paper

 Note for IEC applicants: If you’re an applicant under the International Experience Canada program, you can only submit your work permit application online.
 Paper applications will not be accepted.